disablecamera/disablecamera.github.io/index.md

 * [Windows setup YouTube video](https://www.youtube.com/watch?v=0ccUcPR2Mko)
 * [Mac/Linux setup YouTube video](https://www.youtube.com/watch?v=5J-UKA87s_o)

-When ADB is set up, plug your phone into your computer and run the `adb devices` command from a command line.
+When ADB is set up, plug your Android device into your computer and run the `adb devices` command from a command line.
 If everything was successful, you'll see something like this:

 ~~~
 $ adb devices